-Amendment 34 is a backward step, enabling the Government to take back devolved health service functions without local authority consent.
+Amendment 45 is a backward step, enabling the Government to take back devolved health service functions without local authority consent.
 As currently drafted, the provision is far too sweeping with no clarity or specificity on the conditions that would have to be met for this power to be used.
-We support amendment 60 which would ensure that there is independent oversight providing due consideration of impacts on residents if the Government seeks to use this power.
+There should be independent oversight providing due consideration of impacts on residents if the Government seeks to use this power.